CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Experiments

 \subsection{Setup}

-\textbf{Dataset.} We conducted evaluations on two distinct camera systems: monocular and RGB-D. These assessments were carried out on two renowned datasets: Replica \cite{straub2019replica} and TUM-RGBD \cite{sturm2012benchmark}.
+\textbf{Dataset.} We conducted evaluations on three distinct camera systems: monocular, RGB-D, and stereo.
+These assessments were carried out on three renowned datasets: Replica \cite{straub2019replica}, TUM-RGBD \cite{sturm2012benchmark}, and VECtor \cite{gao2022vector}.
+Replica \cite{straub2019replica} is a high-quality reconstruction dataset at room and building scale, including high-resolution high-dynamic-range (HDR) textures.
+TUM-RGBD \cite{sturm2012benchmark} is a well-known RGB-D dataset that contains color and depth images captured by a Microsoft Kinect sensor, along with the ground-truth trajectory obtained from a high-accuracy motion-capture system.
+VECtor \cite{gao2022vector} is a SLAM benchmark dataset that covers the full spectrum of motion dynamics, environmental complexities, and illumination conditions.
 To ensure data consistency, we employed a soft time synchronization to align the sensor data and ground truth with a precision of $\Delta t=0.08s$.

 \textbf{Implementation Detail.} All experimental evaluations were conducted on a desktop with an \textit{Nvidia RTX 4090} \textit{GPU}, an \textit{AMD Ryzen 9 7950X CPU}, and \textit{128 GB RAM}.
-We implement our method on top of the Photo-SLAM \cite{huang2024photo}.
-Given the iterative nature of SLAM, we do not confine the optimization of photorealistic rendering to a predetermined number of iterations.
-Instead, the process continues dynamically until a termination signal is received from the front-end tracker, ensuring that the optimization is responsive to real-time tracking data.
 We retained most of the original hyperparameters from the 3DGS \cite{kerbl20233d}.
-However, we increased the adaptive densification interval (500).
-Additionally, we raised the minimum gradient threshold for adaptive densification (0.001) and the minimum opacity threshold for pruning (0.02).
+However, we densify every 500 iterations with a positional gradients threshold $\tau_{p}=0.001$ and remove the transparent Gaussians with a threshold $\epsilon_{\alpha}=0.02$.
 By default, we set $d=4$ and $\lambda_{o}=0.001$.
-On Replica, we use $r_{k+1}^{0}=8$, whileas $r_{k+1}^{0}=2$ on TUM-RGBD.
+On Replica, we use $r_{k+1}^{0}=8$, whileas $r_{k+1}^{0}=2$ on TUM-RGBD and VECtor.